The basics of building a personal brand with webinars

 Wait, there’s more.
 The average webinar attendance rate is 40-60% of the total registrations.
 You’d be lucky to have an open rate of 20% on your emails or 1% reach on your social media posts, so webinars are comparatively better when it comes to marketing yourself or your business.

-Now that we have seen the efficacy and effectiveness of webinars, let’s take a look at some of the top reasons why you should employ webinars as a marketing tool to grow your brand.
+Now that we have seen the efficacy and effectiveness of webinars, let’s take a look at some of the top reasons why you should employ webinars as a marketing tool to grow your personal brand logo.

 4 reasons you should use webinars to grow your personal brand

 Webinars work.
 It’s pretty much a fact now considering all the evidence that’s floating around.
-But there’s not much to go on when it comes to building a personal brand.
+But there’s not much to go on when it comes to building a personal brand logo.
 Fear not, as we’re going to look at the exact reasons why webinars are the go-to method for growing your personal brand.
+What are our personal brand examples?
+Just stay with us.

 1. Public speaking at its best